- Home

 Do digital nomads need travel insurance?
 The real costs of getting sick abroad, what standard policies miss, and how much nomad insurance actually costs.

 Yes, digital nomads need travel insurance.
 Full stop.
-We understand the temptation to skip it — you are young, healthy, careful, and the $45-100/month feels like money you could spend on a coworking space or better accommodation.
+We understand the temptation to skip it — you’re young, healthy, careful, and the $56-100/month feels like money you could spend on a coworking space or better accommodation.
 We thought the same thing before a teammate spent three days in a Bangkok hospital with dengue fever and watched the bill climb to $4,800 before discharge.

-Travel insurance is not a luxury or an upsell.
-It is the only thing standing between you and financial catastrophe when something goes wrong thousands of miles from home.
-Here is exactly why every digital nomad needs it, what it costs, and what happens when you do not have it.
+Travel insurance isn’t a luxury or an upsell.
+It’s the only thing standing between you and financial catastrophe when something goes wrong thousands of miles from home.
+The numbers back this up — our travel insurance claims statistics show that roughly 1 in 6 travelers faces a medical issue abroad.
+Here’s exactly why every digital nomad needs it, what it costs, and what happens when you don’t have it.

 The Real Cost of Getting Sick Abroad